keatonb/keatonb.github.io/_posts/2021-05-18-mean-value-amplitude-spectrum.md

 > 0.00035449077018110325 0.0003565418892748973

 Close enough for me.
 That's the difference between the expectation value for the mean, and the actual mean for this realization of noise.
-Unfortunately the usual notation for expectation value is often used in the literature to refer to the measured average amplitude: \\(<A>\\).
+Unfortunately the usual notation for expectation value is often used in the literature to refer to the measured average amplitude: \\(\langle A\rangle\\).
 Here's results of a bunch of noise realizations that show that the average average amplitude converges to the expectation value, as expected.

 <img src="http://keatonb.github.io/img/meanampdist.png" width="50%" />